Lala Sehrai

 Lala Sehrai, (Urdu: لالہ صحرائی) (2000-1920) was an Urdu poet and writer from Pakistan.

 Biography

 Education

-Sehrai's writings were also published in magazines and newspapers of the country.
+Sehrai's writings were published in magazines and newspapers of the country.
 He had special relationships and contact with well-known people.
-Due to his efforts, there was held an All-Pakistan Mushaira in Jehanian in 1962, in which the leading poets across the country participated.
+Due to his efforts, an All-Pakistan Mushaira was held in Jehanian in 1962, in which the leading poets from across the country participated.
 He was always presented in social services of the city of Jehanian.
-In recognition of his services for the city, a square has also been named as Lala Sehrai Chowk.
+A square, Lala Sehrai Chowk, has been named after him In Jehanian in recognition of his services for the city.